 Anyone else think this has gone too far?
 As far as Hollywood meta-jokes go this is probably the worst.
 It’s life a self-fulfilling pun.
 A prophecy?
 Whatever you want to call it, this is mind-boggling.
 So thanks, Marvel studios, for bringing us the best inside joke since:

-- Spider man was called The inside joke here is that the film rights just returned “Home” from Sony to Marvel.
+- Spider-man was called.
+The inside joke here is that the film rights just returned “Home” from Sony to Marvel.

-- Robert Downey Junior flirted with Marisa Tomei in Civil War, causing epic throwbacks to 1994’s Only You, when they played love interests the first time.
+- Robert Downey Junior flirted with Marisa Tomei in Civil War, causing epic throwbacks to 1994’s Only You ,when they played love interests the first time.

 - Nipples on the bat suit.
 Not really an “inside joke”, but seriously, what was the deal with that?

 That’s all we have to say about Homecoming – for now.
-I’m sure it’s going to be a fun ride (as long as we don’t get bogged down in backstory) and more importantly, it cements the next phase of films that will inevitable lead up to Avengers: Infinity War, not to mention everything (Thor: Ragnarok, Black Panther, Ant-man and the Wasp, Captain Marvel) in between.
+I’m sure it’s going to be a fun ride (as long as we don’t get bogged down in backstory) and more importantly, it cements the next phase of films that will inevitably lead up to Avengers: Infinity War, not to mention everything (Thor: Ragnarok, Black Panther, Ant-man and the Wasp, Captain Marvel) in between.